FokoHetman/FokPkgMgr/readme.md

 now, compile `fok`. now you can use the package manager:
 > fok install package

 Packages on the local servers are located in packages folder.
+You can use pre-installed `fokables` as a reference.
 Make sure to compress your package into a furball!